 KH Ideology: Hostile to America, Loyal to Iran

 In September 2014, for example, KH released a statement saying, “We will not fight alongside the American troops under any kind of conditions whatsoever.
 [Our only contact with Americans will be] if we fight each other.”
-In March 2015, KH’s military spokesman reaffirmed the group’s anti-American position, saying, “It is not possible for Kataib Hizbollah or any of the resistance factions to be in the same trench as the Americans.”
-In March 2018, KH supported the Iraqi parliament’s decision to implement a timetable for the withdrawal of US troops.
-KH had previously warned it was prepared to confront the US military “at any moment” if it was preparing a long-term presence in Iraq.
+In March 2015, KH’s military spokesman reaffirmed the group’s anti-American position, saying, “It is not possible for Kata’ib Hezbollah or any of the resistance factions to be in the same trench as the Americans.”
+In March 2018, KH supported the Iraqi parliament’s decision to implement a timetable for the withdrawal of U.S. troops.
+KH had previously warned it was prepared to confront the U.S. military “at any moment” if it was preparing a long-term presence in Iraq.

-In January 2022, there was an unclaimed rocket attack on the US Embassy in Baghdad.
-In July 2021, Hezbollah leader, Abu al-Askari, posted a statement to Telegram that said “The decision of the Iraqi resistance is not to attack even the camp of the evil US embassy in Baghdad.”
-Of course, this does not rule him and his group out as culprits of this recent attack, but it could show that the group does not want the embassy to be shut down in the same way that it wants US troops out of the country.
+In January 2022, there was an unclaimed rocket attack on the U.S. Embassy in Baghdad.
+In July 2021, KH leader, Abu al-Askari, posted a statement to Telegram that said “The decision of the Iraqi resistance is not to attack even the camp of the evil U.S. Embassy in Baghdad.”
+Of course, this does not rule him and his group out as culprits of this recent attack, but it could show that the group does not want the embassy to be shut down in the same way that it wants U.S. troops out of the country.

 KH’s Organizational Structure: the “Most Secretive” Militia in Iraq

-Many analysts consider KH the most secretive Shia militia operating in Iraq.
+Many analysts consider KH the most secretive Shi’a militia operating in Iraq.
 Abu Madhi al-Mohandes was the leader of KH.
-He was killed in January 3, 2020, in an airstrike on Iraq's Baghdad International Airport that also killed Qasem Soleimani, the head of Iran's Quds Force.
+He was killed in January 3, 2020, in an airstrike on Iraq's Baghdad International Airport that also killed Qasem Soleimani, then head of Iran's Quds Force.
 Abu Mahdi al-Mohandes is the nom de guerre of former Iraqi MP Jamal al-Ibrahimi.
-Al-Mohandes also served as Iraq’s deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the popular mobilization forces, or PMF), Iraq’s umbrella group of anti-ISIS Shiite militias.
+Al-Mohandes also served as Iraq’s deputy national security advisor and the deputy commander of the Haashid Shaabi (also called the Popular Mobilization Forces, or PMF), Iraq’s umbrella group of anti-ISIS Shiite militias.
 In the fight against ISIS, the PMF has coordinated military strategy among KH, Asaib Ahl al-Haq (AAH), the Badr Organization, and other predominantly Shiite and Iranian-sponsored militias.

 KH: Financed by Iran

-As of 2008, Iran’s IRGC Quds Force has been funding KH, according to the US Treasury Department.
+As of 2008, Iran’s IRGC Quds Force has been funding KH, according to the U.S. Department of the Treasury.
 Though little is publicly known about Iran’s financing of KH since then, it is widely believed that Iran continues to finance KH’s operations.

 Another way that the group finances itself is through extortion.
-Qatari officials reportedly paid 25 million dollars out of a 150-million-dollar ransom to KH after it was discovered that the group had kidnapped a member of the royal family.
+Qatari officials reportedly paid $25 million out of a $150 million ransom to KH after it was discovered that the group had kidnapped a member of the royal family.